 In the searchroom

-When you book a place in the searchroom, you will be asked to sign in and comply with our Searchroom Guidelines:
+When you make an appointment to visit, you will be asked to comply with our Searchroom Guidelines:

 Failure to do so may result in you being refused access to the searchroom.
 You may be asked to provided identification in order to access some records covered by the Data Protection Act: you will be advised about this when you make your appointment.